IRS Form 5498 Instructions

 As part of this change, you change your 401k participation.
 To simplify your finances, you rollover your previous 401k into your traditional IRA.
 You now have a combination of pre-tax contributions & after-tax contributions.

-How do I figure out which contributions were pre-tax and which ones were after-tax?
+How do I figure out the difference between pre-tax contributions were pre-tax and after-tax ones?

 This happens for many reasons: